Peter Borwick

 Peter Malise Borwick (1913-1983) was an English cricketer active in 1932 who played for Northamptonshire (Northants).
-He was born in York on 21 November 1913 and died in Haselbeach, Northamptonshire on 23 December 1983.
+He was born in York on 21 November 1913 and died in Haselbech, Northamptonshire on 23 December 1983.
 He appeared in three first-class matches as a righthanded batsman who bowled left-arm orthodox spin.
 He scored 25 runs with a highest score of 11 and took three wickets with a best performance of one for 25.

 He also competed in two equestrian events at the 1948 Summer Olympics.